-Kilmarnock v Partick Thistle
+Lafferty double as Killie stretch lead

 Post update

-Kyle Lafferty (Kilmarnock) wins a free kick in the attacking half.
+Daniel MacKay (Kilmarnock) wins a free kick in the defensive half.

 Post update

-Foul by Tunji Akinola (Partick Thistle).
+Foul by Kyle Turner (Partick Thistle).

 Post update